 As a gateway for the transfer of knowledge and innovation between Brazil and the world, FGV Europe manages a broad network of national and international professionals, experts and researchers, whose work contributes directly or indirectly to its advisory activities.

-FGV Europe counts on a multidisciplinary and multilingual core team, which combines management skills, industry knowledge and access to decision makers, with an in-depth understanding of different political contexts, and the capacity to mediate between business cultures.
+Our multidisciplinary and multilingual team combines management skills, industry knowledge and access to decision makers, with an in-depth understanding of different political contexts, and the capacity to mediate between business cultures.

 Dr. Carlos Ivan Simonsen Leal